rhassett-cshl/GLM/README.md

 In addition to epigenomic factors, we extended our generalized linear model to consider the $k$-mer content of the local DNA sequence, initially considering 5-mers only ($k=5$) in simulation.
 The notable difference in the $k$-mer-involved model is the utilization of L1 regularization to limit the number of non-zero coefficients $\kappa$ of the $\sim$ 1000 $k$-mer features.
 Therefore, the original likelihood function used in the epigenomic model is upgraded to a penalized likelihood in the fitting process.

 We tested this approach with data simulated by SimPol, in which 100 randomly-selected 5-mers were assigned negative or positive coefficients and all others were assigned coefficients of zero.
 At each position $i$, the indicator feature associated with the 5-mer centered at $i$ is set to 1 and the remaining 5-mer indicator features are set to 0.
 Due to the high-dimensional nature of the $k$-mer feature vectors and the prevalence of zero values for most features across genomic positions, a sparse matrix is used to store the $k$-mer covariates.
 This method significantly reduces storage requirements and speeds up calculations.
-The input $k$-mer matrix appears as follows:
+The `-k_t` input $k$-mer matrix appears as follows:
 ```
 6 x 1024 sparse Matrix of class "dgCMatrix"